-This was when a horticulturist for the U.S. Department of Agriculture, H. Marc Cathey, began experimenting with the fleeting flowers.
+Enter H. Marc Cathey, a horticulturist for the U.S. Department of Agriculture, who began experimenting with the fleeting flowers.
 Cathey discovered several compounds that stunted the plant’s growth and kept it a manageable size for potting.

-Every night, from 11 p.m. to 1 a.m., he would flash the plants with three seconds of light each minute, which would confuse them enough that they held their flower fire.
+“Every night, from 11 p.m. to 1 a.m., he would flash the plants with three seconds of light each minute, which would confuse them enough that they held their flower fire.”

 It took three generations of the Ecke family’s dedication before poinsettias blew up in popularity.
 In 1986 the poinsettia pushed the chrysanthemum out of the top spot and became America’s best-selling potted flowering plant, an honor it would retain until orchids became popular at the turn of the century.